surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 > You need to accept responsibility for your own discontent mind and the emotions you experience.
 Rather than blaming pleasant feelings, painful feelings, and feelings that are neither painful-nor-pleasant on someone or something external, see the truth that you cause your own discontent mind.

+> the mind is deeply trained to no longer base its inner feelings on some impermanent condition.

+You can resolve the discontentedness in your own mind but you cannot resolve the discontentedness of someone else’s mind, only they can do that.

+The unEnlightened mind will constantly blame others for the difficulties and struggles it faces rather than accepting responsibility for its own decisions that are leading it to discontentedness.
+This is “wrong view”

+### Meditation

+#### Anapannasatti (Breathing Mindfulness Meditation)

 ### 3 Universal Teachings

 1. Universal Love for all Beings